-2.1 Control...and an Opportunity
+2.1 Control... and an Opportunity

-What I like-not love (love is about aesthetics for me when it comes to computers)-is that I'm in control.
+What I like-not love (that's about aesthetics for me)-is that I'm in control.

 Partly, that's the nature of open-source computing.
 If you want to know how something works, you can look at the source code.
 If you don't understand the source code, you can research how the source code works.
 You can ask questions.
 (Thank you, StackExchange!)
 You can do some more research and then learn how to ask better questions.
-There is always something to learn, and once you've learned everything there is to learn about a particular piece of software 4 you can fork it and start contributing to the project yourself.
+There is always something to learn, and once you've learned everything there is to learn about a particular piece of software 1 you can fork it and start contributing to the project yourself.